MarkoBorojevic/MarkoBorojevic/README.md

-# Hey there!
+# Hi, I'm Marko.
-I'm Marko.
-I'm a hobbyist software developer from Serbia.
+I'm a software developer from Serbia.
-I have about 5+ years of experience in Unity and C#.
-I'm currently messing around with web development (Node.js, React, etc.)
+My experience ranges from game development with Unity and C# to web development with JavaScript (And stuff in between)

 [Twitter](https://www.twitter.com/serbianmeerkat)